13 Aug 2019

 But a sump, it is a completely different experience.
 A very hideous experience altogether.

 First a sump tank cannot be bought off the shelve and does not come with all the parts that are required to make it work.
 No no no. It is just the beginning of your nightmare.
 First you will need to determine how much space you have underneath your display tank.
 You need to consider space for your pipings, space for a protein skimmer, space for a refugium (a what?), space for return pump, height, width, depth.
 Dafug.

 Then you need to measure the piping length you will need, the number of connectors you will need.
 All sold separately.

-And you will need an overflow box, also sold separately, and without instructions on how to get all those things together.
+And if your tank have no overflow built in you will need an overflow box, also sold separately, and without instructions on how to get all those things together.

 The Sump System

 In a sump, water gets overflowed into the overflow box, down into the sump by gravity, travelled through the sump, and reach a pump.
 This pump will then pump water back into the display tank.
 Sounds simple and logical, but it is not.